• Skip to primary navigation

 Adding the butter and Parmesan cheese

-You can serve this creamy and delicious Pumpkin Risotto or Risotto Alla Zucca as a starter/appetizer, a side dish, or a vegetarian main dish.
+You can serve this creamy and delicious Pumpkin Risotto or Risotto Alla Zucca as a starter/appetizer, a side dish, or as a delicious vegetarian main course.

 If you want to serve it as a main dish, I would suggest you serve it with a nice bowl of salad such as Turkish Shepherd Salad (Coban Salatasi) or Rocket Salad With Parmesan.